dsambrano/dsambrano/README.md

 ## 🎓 About me

-- PhD Harvard University
+- PhD from Harvard University
-- Create Computational Models for how humans make decisions particularly when emotion is involved
+- Create Computational Models for predicting human decision making
 - 10+ years experience in programming and data science

 ## ⚙️ Skills